na-na-hi/renget/archive/Copier_Method_Notes.md

 >Can you train style/character/concepts with this?
 **Character**
 Emanon talks about character training in their notes linked up top.
-I have tested this for OCs but I only tried out Honey Select and trained color and features but not outfits.
+I do stuff slightly different from Emanon and eventually I will fix this guide up to talk on that.
-I felt like the flexibility was pretty good.
+- I felt like the flexibility was pretty good.
 I trained a character with two toned hair and it was still able to account for that with alternate hairstyles.
+- I still needed to tag various things in training and in prompts
+	- Training a LeCO and merging with a character LoRA could help force details
+- Works no matter where you get the dataset from.
+I have tried HS2, KK2, and personal drawings

 **Concept**
 If it's something like glasses or adjusting facial features.
 Yes.

 **Style**
-Creating photo and image affects is easy enough but I am not sure this could be done to learn an artistic style easily
+Creating photo and image affects is easy enough but I am not sure this could be done to learn an artistic style easily.

 >What are the benefits?
 - Small datasets required for simple concepts